Skip to main content

 Official seed testing rules use the latter definition, and percentage germination results reflect only the number of normal seedlings.
 A somewhat hybrid application of both definitions is often used when evaluating seed germination of native species with no official testing rules.

 In that case, a seed whose radicle has emerged is considered as germinated and removed from the test before significant seedling development, but seedlings with abnormal development apparent at this early stage are not included in percentage germination results.
-For most species, this means that absence of or abnormal radicle development are the only seedling evaluation criteria (Kew reference; this should be a link to Kew’s Germination testing: procedures and evaluation; Kew Technical Information Sheet 13a http://brahmsonline.kew.org/Content/Projects/msbp/resources/Training/13a-Germination-testing-procedures.pdf).
+For most species, this means that absence of or abnormal radicle development are the only seedling evaluation criteria (KEW's Testing Procedures: 13a-Germination-testing-procedures.pdf).
 When considering germinating test results, knowledge of what definition was used is essential for correctly interpreting and replicating such results.

 It should be noted that the term “germination” can apply to a single seed as well as a seed lot.
 When describing germination of a single seed, reference is made to physical, physiological, biochemical and molecular events taking place within that seed.
 In contrast, seed testing laboratories approach germination as a seed lot measure, specifically, a determination of a seed lot’s capacity to germinate.